blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 **Example 2**

-The `Age` property type could define its value as being an instance of the `Number` Data Type.
+The `Age` Property Type could define its value as being an instance of the `Number` Data Type.

 - Sample data when used in (simplified view of) an Entity